History of trigonometry: Classical antiquity

-Although it is not known when the systematic use of the 360° circle came into mathematics, it is known that the systematic introduction of the 360° circle came a little after Aristarchus of Samos composed On the Sizes and Distances of the Sun and Moon (ca. 260 BC), since he measured an angle in terms of a fraction of a quadrant.
+Although it is not known when the systematic use of the 360° circle came into mathematics, it is known that the systematic introduction of the 360° circle came a little after Aristarchus of Samos composed On the Sizes and Distances of the Sun and Moon (c.
+260 BC), since he measured an angle in terms of a fraction of a quadrant.
 It seems that the systematic use of the 360° circle is largely due to Hipparchus and his table of chords.
 Hipparchus may have taken the idea of this division from Hypsicles who had earlier divided the day into 360 parts, a division of the day that may have been suggested by Babylonian astronomy.
 In ancient astronomy, the zodiac had been divided into twelve "signs" or thirty-six "decans".
 A seasonal cycle of roughly 360 days could have corresponded to the signs and decans of the zodiac by dividing each sign into thirty parts and each decan into ten parts.
 It is due to the Babylonian sexagesimal numeral system that each degree is divided into sixty minutes and each minute is divided into sixty seconds.

-Menelaus of Alexandria (ca. 100 AD) wrote in three books his Sphaerica.
+Menelaus of Alexandria (c.
+100 AD) wrote in three books his Sphaerica.
 In Book I, he established a basis for spherical triangles analogous to the Euclidean basis for plane triangles.
 He established a theorem that is without Euclidean analogue, that two spherical triangles are congruent if corresponding angles are equal, but he did not distinguish between congruent and symmetric spherical triangles.
 Another theorem that he establishes is that the sum of the angles of a spherical triangle is greater than 180°.
 Book II of Sphaerica applies spherical geometry to astronomy.
 And Book III contains the "theorem of Menelaus".
 He further gave his famous "rule of six quantities".